Best Audio Interface for Bass Guitar 2026: Bassist’s 10 Picks

 • DSP processing for effects while recording

-Conclusion: Finding Your Best Audio Interface for iPad
+Conclusion: Finding Your Best Audio Interface for Bass Guitar

 After a really long bass recording experience with these interfaces, here’s my practical advice: